Sweden national under-21 football team

 The Sweden national under-21 football team is the football team representing Sweden in competitions for under-21 year old players and is controlled by the Swedish Football Association.
-The Swedish U21 team came into existence, following the realignment of UEFA European Under-23 Championship, which changed to be an Under-21 competition in 1978.
+Primarily, it competes to qualify for the biennial UEFA European Under-21 Championship.

 Sweden made their first European Under-21 Championship appearance in 1986.
 In 2015, Sweden became champions for the first time.
 They finished second in 1992 and they also reached the semi-finals in 1990 and 2009.
 Oscar Hiljemark is the most capped player for the Swedish U21 team, having played 37 caps between 2011 and 2015.
-Ola Toivonen and Carlos Strandberg are the best goalscorers for the Swedish U21 team, having scored 13 goals each.
+Ola Toivonen and Carlos Strandberg are the top goalscorers for the Swedish U21 team, having scored 13 goals each.